volker-raschek/prometheus-postgres-exporter-charts/README.md

 ## Helm: configuration and installation

 1. A helm chart repository must be configured, to pull the helm charts from.
-2. All available parameters are [here](#parameters) in detail documented.
+2. All available [parameters](#parameters) are documented in detail below.
 The parameters can be defined via the helm `--set` flag or directly as part of a `values.yaml` file.
 The following example defines the `prometheus-exporter` repository and use the `--set` flag for a basic deployment.